DFHack/dfhack/docs/Lua API.rst

   :x: left/right margin, if ``l`` and/or ``r`` are omitted.
   :y: top/bottom margin, if ``t`` and/or ``b`` are omitted.

+  Omitted fields are interpreted as having the value of 0.

 * ``frame_background = pen``

   The pen to fill the outer frame with.
 Defaults to no fill.